BristolSTA/uobtheatre-api/README.md

 ## Pre-commit

 Pre-commit runs everything required before a pr can be merged.

+## Install in pipenv
 It should already be installed for you in pipenv so just make sure you are in pipenv shell (`pipenv shell`) before running `git commit`.

+Then run `pre-commit install`

+## Install locally
-If you don't want to live inside a pipenv shell then just install pre-commit locally `pip install pre-commit`.
+If you don't want to live inside a pipenv shell then just install pre-commit locally `pip install pre-commit` (or `python3 -m pip install pre-commit`).

+Then run `pre-commit install`

+## Visual studio dev container
+TODO if people care

 # Local Development :computer: